rodoherty1/AWS-Well-Architected/README.md

 ## Final Thoughts
+* This doc is an easy read.
+* Many of the practices here can be applied to on-prem projects.
-As we prepare to further leverage public cloud, some familiarity with this whitepaper would be good preparation for any conversations with:
+* Familiarity with this whitepaper would be good preparation for any conversations with:
   * Product Owners
   * Infrastructure
   * Security
   * Solutions Architects
   * Pipeline management

-It turns out that AWS services can be used to solve all the questions posed in this whitepaper.
+* It turns out that AWS services can be used to solve all the questions posed in this whitepaper.
   * Infrastructure as code
   * S3 Storage Classes and Lifecycle rules
   * Log storage
   * Caching services (Elasticache, API gateway, Dynamo DB)
   * Replication of data (S3, DynamoDb, RDS)
   * Security at all levels of each service.
   * Everything is available via Console , API and SDK
   * Compute available as VMs, containers or functions.

 ## Small note on how AWS work
 Each team in AWS is given the capability to build their own application (workloads) as they see fit.